Vivienne Binns: Career

 Binns' first solo exhibition Vivienne Binns: Paintings and Constructions was held at Watters Gallery in Sydney in 1967.
 Her most well-known painting, Vag Dens, featuring a brightly-coloured vagina with teeth, was hung alongside Phallic Monument, which featured male genitals.
 Some critics excoriated her work, using phrases such as "monumental repulsion", "pure obscene horror", "the most disturbing artwork I've ever seen".
-Artist and critic Elwyn Lynn wrote that her work her work "affronts masculinity".
+Artist and critic Elwyn Lynn wrote that her work "affronts masculinity".

 After this show, Binns felt that she needed a break from painting, and became involved in community arts.
 In 1973, Binns worked as a field officer for the Community Arts Program, an Australia Council initiative, visiting regional areas to "investigate needs, resources and possibilities" and doing a huge amount to stimulate and promote community arts.
 She started working with vitreous enamel and other mediums formerly regarded as "crafts" rather than art.

 She was influenced by and became a friend of visiting US feminist art critic Lucy Lippard in 1975, afterwards visiting New York City and connecting with the women's art movement there.

 In 1979, she began her artist-in-residence program at the University of New South Wales, followed by artist-in-community placements in a range of locations across New South Wales from 1980 to 1988.

 From the late 1980s Binns taught painting and drawing at the University of Sydney Art Workshop, the Tin Sheds.
 In 1994 she taught painting and drawing at Charles Sturt University at Albury.
 She then moved to Canberra to take up a lecturing position at the Canberra School of Art (later amalgamated with the Australian National University as the ANU Institute of the Arts), teaching several subjects.

 In 1990 Binns travelled to central Australia and learnt some of the creation stories, art and culture from Pitjantjara women.
-Also in 1990, In 1990, she was awarded an Australian Arts Creative Fellowship, enabling her to undertake a three-year research project about the cultural link between Australia and the Asia-Pacific.
+Also in 1990, she was awarded an Australian Arts Creative Fellowship, enabling her to undertake a three-year research project about the cultural link between Australia and the Asia-Pacific.
 In 1991, Binns spent time in Tokyo on an Australia Council residency, and later attended three South Pacific Festivals of the Arts, in Rarotonga (1992), Western Samoa (1996) and Noumea (2000).
 These led to a significant amount of work which included references to Captain James Cook and the artists who travelled with him, and incorporating patterns of tapa cloth, the traditional bark cloth of the Pacific region.